dspringuel-va/blog-posts/devops-handbook/README.md

 The main benefit of scheduling post-mortem meetings is that it allows to understand why an accident happens and to work on and record a solution that would prevent such accidents from happening in the future.
-Another important aspect of post-mortem is to reinforce a blameless culture where accidents are an opportunity to learn.
-Over time, this makes the individuals better at preventing accidents, and increases organizational sharing and learning.
+Another important aspect of post-mortems is to reinforce a blameless culture where accidents are an opportunity to learn.
+Over time, this makes the individuals better at preventing accidents and increases organizational sharing and learning.

 ### Convert Local Discoveries into Global Improvements